ShreyasK2411/Loan_Prediction/readme.txt

 sudo systemctl start docker
 git clone https://github.com/ShreyasK2411/Loan_Prediction.git

-# copy the setup-hbase file to home directory
+# copy the setup file to home directory
 # and run the script in sudo mode

 # copy the last line of the file to the systems /etc/hosts